nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 contacts, jobs or companies without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Any invalid command or input should trigger an informative error message that explains the issue or suggests a corrective action.
-5. The system should respond to user input within 2 seconds for majority of actions.
+5. Should respond to user input within 2 seconds for majority of actions.
 6. All user data, such as contacts, jobs, and companies, must be stored persistently in a local database that can recover data even after an application crash or restart.
+7. Should be capable of running entirely on a local machine
+8. Should support future enhancements without requiring major architectural changes
+9. Should be executable directly from the downloaded JAR file
+10. Should store data in a local human editable file
+11. The GUI should be fully functional across commonly used screen resolutions

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Command-Line Interface (CLI)**: A text-based user interface where users input commands to perform specific tasks

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**